Parsa-Rajabi/CIS145/docs/home.md

 *Note: The course schedule is subject to change.
 Please check back regularly for updates.*

+> [!WARNING]
+> The days marked as "Asynchronous" are online learning days.
+You are expected to complete the assigned tasks on your own time (there will be no Zoom class on those days).

 | **Week** | **Date** |        **Modality**         |                  **Topic**                  | **Slides** |            **Lab**            |          **Assignment**          |
 | :------: | :------: | :-------------------------: | :-----------------------------------------: | :--------: | :---------------------------: | :------------------------------: |